sindresorhus/p-limit/readme.md

 ### limit.clearQueue()

-Discards any pending promises that are waiting to run, this might be useful if you want to teardown the queue at the end of your program's lifecycle or discard any function calls referencing an intermediary state of your application.
+Discard any pending promises that are waiting to run.

+This might be useful if you want to teardown the queue at the end of your program's lifecycle or discard any function calls referencing an intermediary state of your app.

+Note: This does not cancel promises that are already running.

 ## FAQ